AJEvans/dbexamples/src/site/markdown/code.md

 The user can choose the directory to write to, but otherwise it defaults to their home directory.
 In each case, files are written to a created subdirectory; defaults for these can be changed in associated properties files (below).

-Exceptions are presented to the user using alert popups, while processing messages are written to the GUI as text.
+Exceptions are presented to the user using alert popups, while processing messages are written to the <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> as text.
 The latter can be saved by the user as a text file for auditing.
-Progress is displayed with a progress bar at the bottom of the GUI.
+Progress is displayed with a progress bar at the bottom of the <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span>.

 &nbsp;